razakhadim/simple-address-autocomplete/README.txt

 Yes, you can.
 However, field ids must be unique.

+= Why one of the address fields is only working?

+The plugin uses field ids to set autocomplete functionality.
+If your fields have same ID then it will only work for one.
+Try adding unique field IDs to each address field.

 == Screenshots ==

 1. Enter as many field ids as you like, tested with most popular WordPress forms.
 Select one or multiple countries or worldwide.

 == Changelog ==

+= 1.2.0
+* Fix url extra slash
+* Feature: Biased search.
+You can set a region/area where the search begins
+* Feature: Restricted search.
+You can restrict the search to city/state/region/area now.

 = 1.1.1
 * Improved code